emilygsimmonds/Evolutionarily_Explicit_IPM/Data_description.md

 * animal (the unique British Trust for Ornithology ring number for the focal female)
 * ID (the unique British Trust for Ornithology ring number for the focal female)

 [bio_data_t.csv](https://github.com/emilygsimmonds/Evolutionarily_Explicit_IPM/blob/master/bio_data_t.csv) : biological data used in the development analyses.
 Rows are individual breeding attempts.
 All continuous variables are scaled (mean subtracted and divided by the standard deviation).
 Restricted to birds that appear in at least two consecutive years in the data.
+The only difference is Spring_temp_GT = Spring_temp_max here and Spring_temp_cat is not included.

 [bio_data_t1.csv](https://github.com/emilygsimmonds/Evolutionarily_Explicit_IPM/blob/master/bio_data_t1.csv) : biological data used in the development analyses.
 Rows are individual breeding attempts.
 All continuous variables are scaled (mean subtracted and divided by the standard deviation).
 Restricted to birds that appear in at least two consecutive years in the data.
 This datafile contains the data for the year following that in bio_data_t.csv.